SonySemiconductorSolutions/aitrios-sdk-vision-sensing-app/tutorials/3_prepare_model/develop_on_sdk/delete_deploy_config/README.md

 # Delete deploy configuration

-This tutorial shows how to delete a deploy configuration in Console for AITRIOS.
+This tutorial shows how to delete a deploy configuration in "**Console for AITRIOS**".

 ## Get started

-### 1. Set up Console Access Library
+### 1. Set up "**Console Access Library**"
 Set up access library client to delete a deploy configuration.

 See [README](../../../_common/set_up_console_client/README.md) for details.

 ### 2. Get deploy configuration list (optional)
 You need **`config_id`** of the deploy configuration that you want to delete.
-If you want to get information for deployment configurations registerd in Console for AITRIOS, get the configuration list and check the config ID.
+If you want to get information for deployment configurations registered in "**Console for AITRIOS**", get the configuration list and check the config ID.

 See [README](../get_deploy_config/README.md) for details.